-Located in Explore the Wild, the Museum’s wolf habitat features two red wolves (Canis rufus), who serve as important ambassadors for the Red Wolf Species Survival Program.
+Located in Explore the Wild, the Museum’s wolf habitat features two red wolves (Canis rufus), ambassadors for a critically endangered species that was once common in North Carolina.
 Ringed by a former rock quarry wall, the enclosure provides a naturalistic backdrop and vertical climbing challenge.
-A pool with a waterfall and wolf den create places where the wolves can cool off and retreat.
+A pool with a waterfall pool and wolf den create places where the wolves can cool off and retreat.

 Meet Our Wolves